Blue Cross Blue Shield of Michigan announces opioid policy change

 Share Article

-(WXYZ) - The number of deaths related to opioids has one insurance company making some serious changes that could affect you.
+The number of deaths related to opioids has one insurance company making some serious changes.

 Blue Cross Blue Shield of Michigan will now control how much patients are prescribed.
-Starting today, new patients will receive less of these when they go in for a prescription.
+Starting Wednesday, new patients will receive fewer opioids when they go in for a prescription.

-The insurance company says this will help their members get the pain management that is needed while taking positive steps to address the opioid problem.
+The insurance company said this will help their members get the pain management that is needed while taking positive steps to address the opioid problem.

 From 1999 to 2016, the total number of overdose deaths involving opioids increased more than 17 times in Michigan from 99 to 1,699.